jacobkap/crimebythenumbers/docs/for-loops.md

 #> [6] "2018-01-06"
 ```

 It worked.
 However, there is one important problem.
 We need to make sure the url is exactly correct for the page we want to scrape.
-In the object "year_of_dates" it uses "-"; in the website we are scraping, it uses "/".
+In the object *year_of_dates* it uses "-"; in the website we are scraping, it uses "/".
 It may seem like a minor point but if we try to use "-" instead of "/" we will have an error.
 Luckily, we know enough `gsub()` to quickly replace all "-" with "/".

 ```r
 year_of_dates <- gsub("-", "/", year_of_dates)
 ```

-Now we can write the for loop to go through every single date in "year_of_dates" and use the function `scrape_movie_data` we made to scrape data for that date.
+Now we can write the for loop to go through every single date in *year_of_dates* and use the function `scrape_movie_data` we made to scrape data for that date.

 ```r